akien-mga/godot-old-wiki/gdscript.md

 ##  Memory Management

 If a class inherits from *Reference*, then instances will be freed when no longer in use.
 No garbage collector exists, just simple reference counting.
-By default, all classes that donâ€™t define inheritance extend *Reference*.
+By default, all classes that don't define inheritance extend *Reference*.
 If this is not desired, then a class must inherit *Object* manually and must call instance.free().
-To avoid reference cycles that canâ€™t be freed, a weakref() function is provided for creating weak references.
+To avoid reference cycles that can't be freed, a weakref() function is provided for creating weak references.

 ##  Function References

-Functions canâ€™t be referenced because they are not treated as class members.
+Functions can't be referenced because they are not treated as class members.
 There are two alternatives to this, though.
-The â€œcallâ€ function or the funcref() helper.
+The "call" function or the funcref() helper.
 ```python
 instance.call("funcname", args)  # call a function by name